stevengoulden1/Shillometer/README.md

    ![RF scatter](rf_scatter_sol.png)
    ![RF scatter RNDR](rf_scatter_rndr.png)

-I tried Shap analysis, which was slightly more encouraging, and showed there might be some weak positive correlation for shill score and number of mentions, and as below, we can see this was also the case for another coin, RNDR.
+I tried Shap analysis, which was slightly more encouraging, and showed there might be some weak positive correlation for shill score and number of mentions.

    ![SHAP](shap.png)
    ![SHAP Shill](shap_shill.png)